Amazon Logistics was launched in 2015 with two objectives in mind:

 Amazon hits their goals within 1-2 hours usually of what they estimate.
 So, you will have wonderful ideas of what exactly to tell your customers.

 Amazon Logistics’ shipments appear as AMZL_US in tracking.
-Deliveries with this title are sent to special sorting centers where Delivery Service Partners can pick up these packages from any close by facility and deliver them to customers on time.
+Deliveries with this title are sent to special sorting centers where Delivery Service Partners can pick up these packages from any close by the facility and deliver them to customers on time.

-They make the drivers to install Amazon’s mobile app, which helps them to plan, get route directions, and handle the customer service.
+They make the drivers install Amazon’s mobile app, which helps them to plan, get route directions, and handle the customer service.
 The program relies completely on third-party providers.
 Therefore, the service level differs from one DSP to the other.

-On the other hand, with providers such as UPS, USPS, and FedEx, they have standard service, which customers are well acquainted with and know what to expect.
+On the other hand, providers such as UPS, USPS, and FedEx, have standard service, which customers are well acquainted with and know what to expect.
 However, the delivery experience of Amazon Logistics can be a hit or a miss.
 This makes it a problem for sellers at times.